Martchus/tagparser/README.md

 API documentation can be generated using Doxygen with `make tagparser_apidoc`.

 ## Bugs, stability
-- Matroska files composed of more than one segment aren't tested yet and might not work
-- It is recommend to create backups before editing because I can not test whether the library works with all kinds of files (when forcing rewrite a backup is always created)
+It is recommend to create backups before editing because I can not test whether the library works with all kinds of files (when forcing rewrite a backup is always created).

 ## Build instructions
 The tagparser library depends on [c++utilities](https://github.com/Martchus/cpp-utilities) and is built